lois-lee/IDD-Fa18-Lab1/README.md

 Yes, in a separate board.

 ### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.
-The point where the batteries
+The point where the batteries hooked up to the actual device.

 **Describe what you did here.**